 A new kid on the block

 Research for this story led us to a new player in the decking market.
 Doleco USA, which sells a line of cargo securement and lifting products including straps, logistics track, shoring bars and more, will unveil a decking system later this year.
 The company is in the final stages of field and stress testing with a major trailer OEM.
+(UPDATE: The new system was announced in September: Doleco Brings New Double-Decking Option to Market.)

 “It will double the cargo capacity of a Class 8 trailer, while reducing cargo damage,” says Ralph Abato, president and managing director of Doleco USA.
 “Competition is a good thing, and the Doleco solution will give fleets and trailer manufacturers more options when it comes to payload-maximizing solutions.”